Kmeakin/walrus-report/src/20-reference.md

     age: 21,
 };
 ```
-The fields in the constructor needn't be initialized in the same order as they
+The fields in the constructor needn't be initialised in the same order as they
-are given in the struct declaration, but all fields must be initialized: a *
+are given in the struct declaration, but all fields must be initialised: a *
 via pattern matching, or by accessing individual fields:
 ```rust
 let Person{name, weight, age} = p;